xapn/fizz-buzz/README.md

 - **Classic FizzBuzz**: fizzBuzz.whenNumberHasFactors() is the rule by default. fizzBuzz.whenNumberHasFactors().of(n) has the same result than fizzBuzz.of(n).
 - **Variation according to digits**: fizzBuzz.whenNumberContainsDigits() is a variation according to the digits contained by a given number.
 For example: `fizzBuzz.whenNumberContainsDigits().from(1).to(15)` returns "1 2 Fizz 4 Buzz 6 7 8 9 10 11 12 Fizz 14 Buzz" and `fizzBuzz.whenNumberContainsDigits().of(35)` returns "FizzBuzz".
 - **7Boom**: fizzBuzz.boom() is a variation to replace any number containing or divisible by 3, 5 or 7 with "Fizz", "Buzz" and "Boom".
 For example: `fizzBuzz.boom().from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz Boom 8 Fizz Buzz 11 Fizz Fizz Boom FizzBuzz" and `fizzBuzz.boom().of(7539)` returns "FizzBuzzBoom".
+- **FizzBuzzWoof**: fizzBuzz.woof() is a variation to replace any number containing or divisible by 3, 5 or 7 with "Fizz", "Buzz" and "Woof", repeated as many times as the condition is true.
+For example: `fizzBuzz.woof().from(1).to(15)` returns "1 2 FizzFizz 4 BuzzBuzz Fizz WoofWoof 8 FizzFizz Buzz 11 Fizz Fizz Woof FizzBuzzBuzz" and `fizzBuzz.woof().of(35)` returns "FizzBuzzBuzzWoof".

 ## Combining some FizzBuzz variations

 You can combine some variation rules to be applied by chaining the corresponding methods.
 For example: `fizzBuzz.whenNumberHasFactors().whenNumberContainsDigits().of(3, 5, 15, 30, 315)` returns "FizzFizz BuzzBuzz FizzBuzzBuzz FizzFizzBuzz FizzFizzBuzzBuzz".

 Notice that the variation rules are applied according to the FizzBuzz order: Fizz at first, Buzz after.
 Also notice that each time a condition is satisfied the matching word is repeated.
-If you will not, as playing at 7Boom, you can specify it : `fizzBuzz.wordsOnlyOnce().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "Buzz" only, instead of "BuzzBuzz".
+If you will not, as playing at 7Boom, you can specify it: `fizzBuzz.wordsOnlyOnce().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "Buzz" only, instead of "BuzzBuzz".
+On the contrary, if you wish a word was repeated as many times as a condition is true, you can also specify it: `fizzBuzz.wordsNTimes().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "BuzzBuzzBuzz".

 ## Separating words while printing

 You can print the words being separated by predefined or custom separators.
 The predefined separators are : comma, semi-colon, slash, backslash, dash.
 For example: `fizzBuzz.separatedByComma().of(3, 5)` returns "Fizz, Buzz" and `fizzBuzz.separatedBy("-*-").of(3, 5)` returns "Fizz-\*-Buzz".

-The word separartor can be a predefined or custom punctuation mark.
+The word separator can be a predefined or custom punctuation mark.
 In this case, the all sentence is completed with it.
 The predefined punctuation marks are : exclamation mark, full stop (period).
 For example: `fizzBuzz.punctuatedByExclamationMark().of(3, 5)` returns "Fizz!
 Buzz!" and `fizzBuzz.punctuatedBy("?").of(3, 5)` returns "Fizz?
 Buzz?".

 Some French alternatives exist because of one space before some punctuation marks.
 For example: `fizzBuzz.separatedByFrenchSemiColon().of(3, 5)` returns "Fizz ; Buzz" and `fizzBuzz.separatedByFrenchExclamationMark().of(3, 5)` returns "Fizz !
 Buzz !".